Peter Knight (musician)

-He is best known for his solo albums Fish Boast of Fishing (2011) and Allotrope (2012) and composition for theatre in particular with performance maker Tamara Saulwick.
+He is well known for his solo releases, 'Shadow Phase' (2022 ROOM40), Fish Boast of Fishing (2011) and Allotrope (2012) and composition for theatre in particular with performance maker Tamara Saulwick.

+More recently he has composed for film including Paul Goldman's feature Kid Snow which he composed with violinist Warren Ellis (musician).

 Early life

 Peter Knight grew up in Orbost in country Victoria then went to school in Melbourne.
 He started playing trumpet when he was at primary school.

 Career

 In collaboration

-Knight played trumpet, electric bass and banjo in rock bands through his 20s including Cattletruck, which toured Australia extensively.
+Knight played trumpet and electric bass, in rock bands through his 20s including Cattletruck, which toured Australia extensively.
 He also toured and recorded with Big Pig, Frente, Underground Lovers, You Am I Spiderbait and many others.

-Way Out West formed in 2002 with the intention of exploring jazz as a global language while simultaneously responding to Knight's local neighbourhood, Melbourne's inner west.
+Knight formed Way Out West with Vietnamese born multi instrumentalist, Dung Nguyen, in 2002 with the intention of exploring jazz as a global language while simultaneously responding to Knight and Nguyen's local neighbourhood, Melbourne's inner west.
 The band has since released four albums mostly of Knight's compositions.
 They have won numerous awards and nominations and have played at major music festivals including Montreal, Veneto and Vancouver jazz festivals.
+Their most recent work '1988' premiered at The Substation in 2022 and was also presented as part of OzAsia Festival in 2023.

+Hand to Earth was formed with Indigenous song keepers, Daniel and David Wilfred from Ngukurr NT along with Korean-born vocalist, Sunny Kim (singer), and clarinetist, Aviva Endean.
+It was originally produced by Australian Art Orchestra when Knight was Artistic Director but in 2023 became an independent ensemble.
+Since then the group has toured to venues in Australia and around the world.
+In 2022 it was nominated for an ARIA award for Best World Music Album for its self-titled debut album released on AAO Recordings.
+In 2023 it released MOKUY on the ROOM40 label run by Lawrence English who also produced the record.